The Fisher-Rao Loss for Learning under Label Noise

 For the first inequality of item~\ref{item:ii}, note that $L_{\MAE} = (1+\sqrt{p_y})(1-\sqrt{p_y}) \le 2(1-\sqrt{p_y}) = L_{\Hell}$, since $p_y \le 1$.
 The second inequality is immediate from~\eqref{eq:H-2sin-FR}, i.e., the fact that the chordal distance is less than the geodesic distance on the sphere.
 For the third inequality, note that the first-order Taylor expansion of $g_2(x)$ around zero can be written as $g_2(x)=x+R_1$, with

 for $x^{*} \in (0,x) \subseteq (0,{\pi^2}/4)$.
 Therefore $g_2(x) \ge x$, and hence $L_{\CE} \ge L_{\FR}$.\qedhere \end{proof}

-These results state that the $q$-CE loss---and, in particular, MAE, CE and Hellinger loss functions---can be seen as first-order asymptotic approximations for the Fisher-Rao loss.
+These results state that the $q$-CE loss---and, in particular, MAE, CE and Hellinger loss functions---can be seen as first-order asymptotic approximations for the Fisher--Rao loss.
 However, while the approximations are valid for small values of the losses, the functions may behave largely differently for higher values.